 How will social distancing work in a gym?
 A step-by-step guide

-You’re preparing to reopen your gym post-pandemic and you’ve taken all of the right precautions.
+You’re preparing your gym for the post-pandemic ‘new normal’ and you’ve taken all of the right precautions.
 You’ve figured out how to limit members’ visits, incorporate at-home training and have a fool-proof way of keeping a track of everyone coming in and out of the door (if you don’t, check this out).

-But the biggest challenge (and probably the most important), is figuring out how your staff and members can stick to social distancing guidelines.
+But the biggest challenge (and probably the most important), is figuring out how your staff and members can stick to social distancing guidelines even now that we are facing a second wave of COVID-19.
 How can gyms practice social distancing, when the gym is such a communal space?

 This blog post will try and help you equip yourself for the new guidelines and give you the tools you need to provide social distancing training for employees and implement practical steps for the protection of both your staff and members.